pekatete/NVIDIA-AGX-Orin-Scripts/README.md

 # NVIDIA-AGX-Orin-Scripts
-Bash scripts to set root filesystem of NVIDIA AGX Orin to SSD
+Bash scripts to migrate root filesystem of NVIDIA AGX Orin to SSD or revert to eMMC

 1. Migrating to SSD

    a.
+Determine the SSD device (e.g /dev/nvme0n1 or /dev/nvme0n1p1)

+   b.
 Download file: migrate_to_ssd.sh

-   b. chmod +x migrate_to_ssd.sh
+   c. chmod +x migrate_to_ssd.sh

-   c. sudo ./migrate_to_ssd.sh /dev/nvme0n1
+   d. sudo ./migrate_to_ssd.sh /dev/nvme0n1

-   d. sudo reboot
+   e. sudo reboot

-2. Reverting to eMMC
+3. Reverting to eMMC

     a.
 Download file: revert-from-ssd-to-emmc.sh